Skip to main content

 Eligibility for the vaccine

-Flu is more likely to be serious if you have a long term health condition, are pregnant, or are older.
-The people at high risk of COVID-19 are generally the same people at increased risk of becoming very ill with flu.
+Flu is more likely to be serious if you have a long-term health condition, are pregnant, or are older.

 Flu can also be serious for young children.

-Last year in Wales, more than a million people got their flu vaccine.
+Last year in Wales, nearly a million people got their flu vaccine.
 That’s around one in every three people.

 If any of the following apply to you, even if you feel healthy, you are more likely to get complications from flu if you catch it, and you are advised to have a flu vaccine if: